naev3995/Office-Add-in-samples/Samples/hello-world/excel-hello-world/README.md

 ### Write to the worksheet

-When the user chooses the **Say hello** button, the `sayHello()` function is called.
+When the user chooses the **Say Hello** button, the `sayHello()` function is called.
 This function then calls `Excel.run` to run code and call the Office JavaScript APIs.
 It uses a `context` object provided by the Office JS API library to get the active worksheet's `A1` range value and set the value to "Hello world!".
 Calling `context.sync()` runs the command.

 For more information see [Tutorial: Create an Excel task pane add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/excel-tutorial)